HermiTech-LLC/.github/profile/README.md

 — charting a course of ambitious projects.
 Whether these concepts resonate or intrigue, they form the tapestry of our collective journey.

 ## Our Passions
-- interoperable Language Frameworks ⚙️🐍
+- interpolatable Language Frameworks ⚙️🐍
 - concurrent system models🃏
 - general computer science & engineering
 - Data Visualization Tools